Skip to main content

 bin/cbicall validate-resources

-Validate one non-default bundle entry:
+Validate one non-default resource entry:

-bin/cbicall validate-resources --bundle my-center-germline-v1
+bin/cbicall validate-resources --resource my-center-germline-v1

 bin/cbicall validate-resources \